 • MRI of the pituitary and hypothalamus

-• colour flow Doppler imaging
+• color flow Doppler imaging

 • post-ejaculation urine testing for retrograde ejaculation